ggdover/project-isaberg-embedded/README.md

 Assuming you have installed the espruino cli , the source code is built and uploaded to the ruuvitag in the same step using espruino cli.
 This is a example of what to write into the terminal to build and upload to the ruuvitag: `espruino -p f7:ea:1b:ee:5a:5f src/main.js`.
 Following the `-p` is the mac-address of the ruuvitag.
 This is not necessarily required, but will make uploading successfully more consistent.
 End of the command `src/main.js` is the target path for the source code.

-To find more information on using the espruino cli you can type in `espruino --help` into the terminal to get more information.
+To find more information on using the espruino cli you can type `espruino --help` into the terminal.

-If you're still having alot of trouble with upload , you can upload code using the espruino web-ide.
+If you're still having alot of trouble with upload , you can upload code using the [espruino web-ide](https://www.espruino.com/ide/).

 ## Unittests